 Patient selection, long-term planning are donor management are some of the most challenging aspects of hair restoration surgery.
 An experienced hair transplant surgeon will be able to discuss all of the above with ease.

 A lot of clinics use salespeople to recommend treatment plans.
-If you are serious about treating your hair loss you must meet the surgeon before signing up to treatment.
+If you are serious about finding out how to choose the best hair transplant surgeon in London, you must meet the surgeon before signing up to treatment.

 Is it important for my hair transplant surgeon to perform both Follicular Unit Excision (FUE) and Follicular Unit Transplantation (FUT)?